thindil/www.laeran.pl/privacy.md

 ## What personal data we collect, why we collect it, and how long we retain it

-### Links (Shaarli)

-Entering links list, cause creation on your computer cookie file called `shaarli` with your session identifier.
-It will be deleted when you left the page and create new when you back.
-There no any other data collected on this page.

-### Web search (Searx)

-Web search by default don't create any computer cookie file, even when you use it.
-Only when you want to save your preferences it will create few computer cookie files.
-Their names and what are they store depends on your saved preferences of web search.
-You can always view them on `Preferences` -> `Cookies` page.

 ### Ada Planet (FreshRSS)

 Entering RSS aggregator cause creating on your computer cookie file called `FreshRSS` with your session identifier.
 It will be deleted when you left the page and create new when you back.
 There no any other data collected on this page.